sjaiswalgit/vibesnap/README.md

-# Getting Started with Create React App
+# Getting Started with Vibesnap React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Setup Instructions

+1. Run `npm install` to install the required dependencies.
+2. Copy the content of `env.txt` into a `.env` file located in the root directory of the project.
+3. Ensure your Firebase project is properly configured:
+   - Enable Google login under Firebase Authentication.
+   - Enable Firestore Storage.
+   - Enable Firestore Cloud Database.

 ## Available Scripts